The BA-3 as preamp build guide

 Before power up, dial pots P1 and P2 to 0 ohms .
 DON'T adjust P3 during bias

-Place one voltmeter (Set to DC volts) across R12 - to observe DC offset
+Place one voltmeter (Set to DC volts) from R12 to ground - to observe DC offset

 Place a voltmeter (Set to DC volts) across R11 another across R10.